PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Abstract

 \section{Abstract}

 Bitcoin, with its ever-growing popularity, has demonstrated extreme price volatility since its origin.
-This volatility, together with its decentralised nature, make Bitcoin highly subjective to speculative trading as compared to more traditional assets.
-In this paper, we propose a multimodal model for predicting extreme price fluctuations.
-This model takes as input a variety of correlated assets, technical indicators, as well as Twitter content.
-In an in-depth study, we explore whether social media discussions from the general public on Bitcoin have predictive power for extreme price movements.
-A dataset of 5,000 tweets per day containing the keyword `Bitcoin' was collected from 2015 to 2021.
-This dataset, called PreBit, is made available online.
-In our hybrid model, we use sentence-level FinBERT embeddings, pretrained on financial lexicons, so as to capture the full contents of the tweets and feed it to the model in an understandable way.
-By combining these embeddings with a Convolutional Neural Network, we built a predictive model for significant market movements.
-The final multimodal ensemble model includes this NLP model together with a model based on candlestick data, technical indicators and correlated asset prices.
-In an ablation study, we explore the contribution of the individual modalities.
-Finally, we propose and backtest a trading strategy based on the predictions of our models with varying prediction threshold and show that it can used to build a profitable trading strategy with a reduced risk over a `hold' or moving average strategy.
+Extreme price fluctuations have been know to occur due to Tweets from Elon Musk, Michael Saylor, and others.
+In this paper, we aim to investigate whether we can leverage Twitter data to predict these extreme price movements.
+Existing social media models often take a shortcut and include sentiment extracted from Tweets.
+In this work, however, we want to embed the actual Tweets in a domain-informed way, and investigate whether they have an impact.
+Hence, we propose a multimodal deep learning model for predicting extreme price fluctuations that takes as input candlestick data, prices of a variety of correlated assets, technical indicators, as well as Twitter content.
+To train the model, a new dataset of 5,000 tweets per day containing the keyword `Bitcoin' was collected from 2015 to 2021.
+This dataset, called PreBit, is made available online\footnote{\url{https://www.kaggle.com/datasets/zyz5557585/prebit-multimodal-dataset-for-bitcoin-price}}, as is our model\footnote{\url{https://github.com/AMAAI-Lab/PreBit}}.
+Our proposed hybrid multimodal model consists of an SVM model based on price data, which is fused with a text-based Convolutional Neural Network.
+In the text-based model, we use the sentence-level FinBERT embeddings, pretrained on financial lexicons, so as to capture the full contents of the tweets and feed it to the model in an understandable way.
+In an ablation study, we explore whether adding social media data from the general public on Bitcoin improves the model's ability to predict extreme price movements.
+Finally, we propose and backtest a trading strategy based on the predictions of our models with varying prediction threshold and show that it can be used to build a profitable trading strategy with a reduced risk over a `hold' or moving average strategy.